google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

     - User has interacted with the domain (click, tap, etc.).
     - On desktop, the user's [Media Engagement Index](#mei) threshold has been crossed, meaning the user has previously play video with sound.
-    - On mobile, the user has [added the site to his or her home screen].
+    - On mobile, the user has [added the site to their home screen].
 - Top frames can [delegate autoplay permission](#iframe) to their iframes to allow autoplay with sound.